dssg/police-eis/docs/luigi.md

 ## luigi parameters

-Luigi accepts parameters that are passed to each task class.
+luigi accepts parameters that are passed to each task class (which all directly or indirectly inherit from the `luigi.Task` class).
 This are defined at the top level of the task class.
 These are helpful (and used in our code to) pass directories for files to parse, new schema names, etc.

 ```
-class newTask(luigi.Task):
+class NewTask(luigi.Task):
   param = luigi.Parameter(default="")
 ```
-The code above will define a parameter `param` for the task `newTask`, which defaults to an empty string if not supplied.
+The code above will define a parameter `param` for the task `NewTask`, which defaults to an empty string if not supplied.

 ## priority

-Luigi allows for priority to be set for each task.
-Luigi will respect dependency order before it respects priority, but if a set of tasks are yielded in one wrapper task, priority can be used to make some of those tasks to be completed before others.
+luigi allows for priority to be set for each task. `priority`, like `run`, `requires`, and `output`, is a reserved method in luigi, so all you should have to do is make a `self.priority` attribute for your custom task class, and luigi will do the rest for you. luigi will respect dependency order before it respects priority, but if a set of tasks are yielded in one wrapper task, priority can be used to make some of those tasks to be completed before others.
 This does not guarantee an execution order, but it will try (and if luigi is running on a single machine, on a single core, with a single worker it should guarantee the order).
 Higher numbers are higher priorities.
 If priority for a task needs to be set dynamically (that is, you are using an abstract class that is used to generate many similar tasks), you can use an `@property` decorator at the top of the class.

 ```
 class CreateTable(pg_tools.PostgresTask):